 There’s a wonderful variety of games available for English practice.

-Team Games include Charades, and Taboo, Jeopardy- style games,(which can also be played online, with a friend or alone), and class relays.
+Team Games include Charades, Taboo, and class relays.
+Teams can play Jeopardy- style games, or you can play them online, with a friend or alone.

 Classes can play 20 Questions (The Question Game) and similar Guess-what-I’m thinking games.
 They can also play simple commercial or teacher-made board games.
 Scrabble and most other commercial word games are good for advanced students.
 (Remember, they are designed for native English speakers.)

 The game pages on this site emphasize practice for lessons on EnglishHints.com.
 See Vocabulary Games and Activities for matching games, crosswords, fill-ins, and Odd One Out.
 There are Concentration (Memory) games to practice several language lessons.

 My students and I have played Concentration with hand-made cards, offline.
 It’s lots of fun!
 It's also excellent practice matching the pasts and presents of irregular verbs, as we did.
 It's also good for matching words and their definitions.
 Beginners can match words with their pictures.)